jdye64/docker-nifi/README.md

 Also, the Compose configuration wil be updated to use a public image from Docker Hub after an official NiFi release.

+# Automated Environment bootstrap
+Run the `bootstrap_vms.sh` in the root folder.
+Below commands are for educational and documentation purposes.

 ## Create a discovery service
 Multiple implementations are now supported:
 - Consul